Mixed-Effect Thompson Sampling

-We plot the regret of \texttt{G-HierTS}, \texttt{LinTS}, and \texttt{HierTS} up to $n=5000$ rounds in \cref{fig:app_movielens_regret}; as \texttt{LinTS} and \texttt{HierTS} are the most competitive baselines in \cref{sec:synthetic experiments}.
-We observe that \texttt{G-HierTS} outperforms the other baselines.
-This is despite the fact that we did not fine tune the mixing weights, which attests to the robustness of \texttt{G-HierTS} to model misspecification.
-Similarly to the synthetic problems, we observe that the gap in performance between \texttt{G-HierTS} and other baselines is less significant when $K/L$ is small.
+We plot the regret of \alg and the baselines up to $n=5000$ rounds in \cref{fig:app_movielens_regret_lin,fig:app_movielens_regret_log}.
+We observe that \alg outperforms the other baselines.
+This is despite the fact that we did not fine-tune the mixing weights, which attests to the robustness of our approach to model misspecification.
+Similarly to the synthetic problems, we observe that the gap in performance between \alg and other baselines is less significant when $K/L$ is small.